horner/mcp-postmessage/src/protocol/README.md

 1. Should the protocol include capability negotiation for sandbox restrictions?
 2. How can servers verify they're running in appropriately sandboxed contexts?
 3. What additional metadata about execution context would enhance security?

-## Conclusion

-The postMessage transport extends MCP to browser-native contexts, enabling new categories of privacy-preserving, zero-installation, and UI-rich applications.
-By leveraging web platform security primitives and providing a clear two-phase connection model, it offers a secure and user-friendly way to expose browser capabilities through the Model Context Protocol.